CodeAt50/CodeAt50/README.md

 - 👋 Hi, I’m @CodeAt50
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Python on Codecademy
 - 💞️ I’m looking to collaborate on ...I would if I could.
-I really do but in the meantime I will wait with that until I get some knowledge (basic Python, HTML, Wordpress).
+I really do, but in the meantime I need some knowledge to help anyone.
+ At the moment I just know some basic Python, HTML, Wordpress.
 - 📫 How to reach me: Twitter - @CodeAt50

 <!---